You can technically drive a nail with a wrench. It works, sort of, but you'll spend more time and effort than if you'd just used a hammer.

 What a proper tool actually does

-A dedicated trip planning tool knows that trips have structure.
-It knows there are participants who need to confirm attendance.
-It knows gear can be personal or shared.
-It knows meals have ingredients that need to be bought.
-It knows costs need to be split.
+A dedicated trip planning tool understands that trips have structure.
+There are participants who need to confirm attendance, gear that can be personal or shared, meals with ingredients that need to be bought, and costs that need to be split.

 The coordination problem